Hedd Audio HEDDphone D1

 Sound Impressions

-All listening was conducted from a quality desktop DAC and amplifier combination.
-The D1 was run without EQ for approximately the first week, with the subbass shelf added thereafter.
-Clamp was set to a relaxed but secure position — one notch looser than the default — for the majority of listening.
+All listening was conducted from my FiiO K17, Luxsin X9 and my Macbook Pro.
+The D1 was run without EQ for approximately the first week, then for fun I added a little subbass shelf.
+Clamp was set to a relaxed for the majority of listening.

 Bass